-Your supervisor, in conjunction with People Services Division, will take the necessary steps, in accordance with applicable state law, to report a Workers' Compensation injury.
-A full release from the attending physician is required to return to work (medical restrictions will be reviewed through interactive process on a case by case basis by the Organization's People Services Division.
+Your supervisor, in conjunction with People Services, will take the necessary steps, in accordance with applicable state law, to report a Workers' Compensation injury.
+The Organization will adhere to government and/or public health reporting, recording, and notification requirements to the Workers' Compensation insurance carrier and public health authorities concerning communicable illness exposure or outbreak at the workplace.

+A full release from the attending physician is required to return to work (any medical restrictions will be reviewed through the interactive process on a case-by-case basis by People Services).

-4.15 Ergonomics
+4.16 Ergonomics